Registration, donations and tax receipts

 Guests are an important part of our team and we look forward to having them cheer you on at the marathon.

 The Team Diabetes guest land package includes all the same benefits accorded to our runners and walkers (pricing will be provided on the travel form).
-Airfare is booked separately – you can use CDA Travel service to book your flight.
+Airfare is booked separately – you can use Diabetes Canada Travel service to book your flight.

 Children are welcome to join you at the marathon as long as you have someone who will take responsibility for them during the weekend.